illinois-cs241/illinois-cs241.github.io/_docs/finding_filesystems.md

 - `mtim` is the last modification time, or in other words, the last time the file's metadata was changed.
 - `ctim` is the last change time, or in other words, the last time the file was changed with `write(2)`.
 - `direct` is an array where the `direct[i]` is the `i`th data block's offset from the `data_root`.
-- `indirect` points to an indirect data block that contains additional data blocks for this file.
+- `indirect` points to another inode that contains additional data blocks for this file. *The inode at this number is only going to be used for its direct nodes; none of the metadata at this inode is going to be valid.* **In real filesystems, the single indirect block is a *data block* that points to other data blocks, but here, it is an inode.**

 ### Data blocks

 ```

 typedef struct {
-	char data[4 * KILOBYTE];
+	char data[16 * KILOBYTE];
 } data_block;

 ```

-Data blocks are currently defined to be 4 kilobytes.
+Data blocks are currently defined to be 16 kilobytes.
 Nothing fancy here.

 ### file_system struct